dougpowers/vim-mapper/README.md

 [![license](https://img.shields.io/crates/l/druid)](https://github.com/dougpowers/vim-mapper/blob/main/LICENCE)
-## A simple vim-inspired brainstorming tool.
+## Vim-Mapper - A simple vim-inspired brainstorming tool.

 Vim-Mapper is an experimental graph editor with vim-like keybindings.
+It uses a force-directed graph algorithm to dynamically position nodes.
 Its goal is to allow a user to rapidly create a node-tree without moving their hands from the home row of the keyboard.

 ## How to use Vim-Mapper